 This indicator includes expenditures considered to be student support services under the National Center for Education Statistics (NCES) definition - services supplemental to the teaching process that are designed to assess and improve students' well-being.
 It also includes expenditures for activities associated with assisting the instructional staff with the content and process of providing learning experiences.
 Attendance, social work, health and guidance services, educational media/school library services and child study team services are student support services under the NCES definition.
 This area also includes the costs associated with physical and mental health services that are not direct instruction, but are nevertheless provided to students, such as supervision of health services, health appraisal (including screening for vision, communicable diseases, and hearing deficiencies), screening for psychiatric services, periodic health examinations, emergency injury and illness care, dental services, nursing services and communications with parents and medical officials.
-Also included would be the expenditures of the guidance office, including counseling, record maintenance, and placement services as well as the costs of the child study team members related to the development and evaluation of student individualized education programs (I.E.P.s).
-Services provided as a result of I.E.P.s are considered instructional costs and are included in the appropriate classroom instruction indicators.
+Also included are the expenditures of the quidance office, including counseling, record maintenance, and placement services as well as the costs of the child study team members related to the development and evaluation of student individualized education programs (IEPs).
+Services provided as a result of IEPs are considered instructional costs and are included in the appropriate classroom instruction indicators.
 Also included here are the school library services, audiovisual services, educational television services, and computer assisted instruction services.
 The actual provision of computer assisted instruction is considered classroom instruction.
-Total support services would include the full-time, part-time and prorated salaries and allocated benefits of all employees performing the aforementioned activities, both professional and administrative, as well as amounts paid to nondistrict personnel performing those services.
+Total support services would include the full-time, part-time and prorated salaries and allocated benefits of all employees performing the aforementioned activities, both professional and administrative, as well as amounts paid to non-district personnel performing those services.
 Benefits are applied as a direct allocation or as a percentage of salaries, and the calculation of that ratio of benefits to total salaries is shown as a separate indicator in this document.
-It would also include expenditures for curricular books and periodicals, films, filmstrips, transparencies, tapes, TV programs, tape recordings, videos, CDs, software, reference books, general use books and periodicals for use by staff but not for classroom instruction, as well as the cost of forms, office supplies, and other supplies used to perform these functions.
+Other expenditures included under Total Support Services include the costs for improvement of instruction services and staff training, as well as expenditures for the following supplies and materials: curricular books and periodicals, films, filmstrips, transparencies, tapes, TV programs, tape recordings, videos, CDs, software, reference books, general use books and periodicals for use by staff but not for classroom instruction, and forms, office supplies, and other supplies used to perform these functions.
 The cost of binding or other repairs to school library books is included here.
 Total support services would also include the rental or lease purchase of equipment related to these services and the travel of these staff as well as the costs of their dues and fees for membership in professional or other organizations.
 Excluded are amounts paid for residential costs associated with out of district student placements.
-The costs of improvement of instruction services and staff training are also included.